Outlier detection in network revenue management: Computational results

 Figure \ref{fig:app_revenue} shows the true positive rate for the remaining itineraries in Figure \ref{fig:revenue} of Section \ref{sec:revenue_results}.

 The analysis in Section \ref{sec:sim_adjustment} constitutes a best-case scenario in which we assume that, if outlier demand affects a particular leg, the outlier is detected in that leg.
 However, as we show in Section \ref{sec:outlier_results}, even when demand outliers affect multiple legs, the outlier is not always detected in every leg due to noise.
-Therefore, we additionally compare different adjustments based on the output of the outlier detection, for an outlier in itinerary AE. \begin{itemize} \item \textbf{Adjustment A}: Adjust only the forecasts of the affected single-leg itineraries for those legs in which the outlier is detected. \item \textbf{Adjustment B}: Adjust the forecasts of the affected single-leg itineraries for those legs in which the outlier is detected, \textbf{and} the cluster spanning itinerary (AE). \end{itemize} We compare these both to making no adjustment, and to the oracle adjustment.
+Therefore, we additionally compare different adjustments based on the output of the outlier detection, for an outlier in itinerary AE. \begin{itemize} \item \textbf{Adjustment A}: Adjust only the forecasts of the affected single-leg itineraries for those legs in which the outlier is detected. \item \textbf{Adjustment B}: Adjust the forecasts of the affected single-leg itineraries for those legs in which the outlier is detected, \textbf{and} the cluster spanning itinerary (AE). \end{itemize} We compare these both to making no adjustment and to the oracle adjustment.
 This is still a best-case scenario to some extent, given that we assume the correct magnitude of adjustment is made.

 Figure \ref{fig:revenue_outlier_det} shows the revenue under adjustments A and B (as described in Section \ref{sec:sim_adjustment}) depending on the output of the outlier detection procedure.
-Combining adjustments on the leg-level with those on the cluster level provides superior results in contrast to leg level adjustments alone.
-Though making adjustments to only the single-leg itineraries may be risk averse in the rare cases where an outlier affects only a small subset of the legs within a cluster, it may be detrimental to revenue when outliers affect multiple legs.
+Combining adjustments on the leg level with those on the cluster level provides superior results in contrast to leg level adjustments alone.
+Though making adjustments to only the single-leg itineraries may be risk-averse in the rare cases where an outlier affects only a small subset of the legs within a cluster, it may be detrimental to revenue when outliers affect multiple legs.